Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Evaluation of LMADT for a Cross-flow Turbine Array at High Blockage

 \subsection{Model Overview}

 The performance, flow field, and free surface measurements described in \Cref{sec:results} allow us to directly assess the accuracy of a one-dimensional linear momentum actuator disk theory (LMADT) description of the cross-flow turbine array.
 Given the appreciable free surface deformation (\cref{fig:fstProfiles}) and the homogeneous lateral distribution of turbines in the channel (i.e., equivalent local and global blockage), the open-channel LMADT model introduced by \citet{houlsby_application_2008} is most relevant.
 In the limiting case of negligible free surface drop across the turbine array ($Fr_h^2 \rightarrow 0$), \citeauthor{houlsby_application_2008}'s model reduces to the well-known model of \citet{garrett_efficiency_2007}.
 For a non-uniform distribution of turbines along the channel width, a theory that represents the individual turbines in the array as separate actuator disks would be required \citep[e.g.,][]{nishino_efficiency_2012, vogel_effect_2016, dehtyriov_fractallike_2021}.
 Although the array's homogeneity does not extend to the vertical direction, the blockage asymmetry in these experiments (1.3 - 2.3) is within the range found by \citet{kinsey_impact_2017} to have limited influence on turbine power and thrust.
 We note that LMADT-based models like that of \citet{houlsby_application_2008} are only one of several types of analytical models (e.g., double-multiple streamtube models \citep{paraschivoiu_wind_2002,ayati_doublemultiple_2019}, potential flow models \citep{steiros_analytical_2022}) that could be applied.
-The potential flow model of \citet{steiros_analytical_2022} is given separate consideration in supplementary material \citep{hunt_supplemental}.
+While we primarily consider \citeauthor{houlsby_application_2008}'s model here due to the widespread use of LMADT-based blockage corrections, the potential flow model of \citet{steiros_analytical_2022} is separately evaluated (see supplemental material \citep{hunt_supplemental}), with a discussion of key differences in results provided in \cref{sec:lmadScaling}.

 In the LMADT model, the array is represented as a single actuator disk with the same blockage ratio and thrust coefficient as the array (\cref{fig:lmadDiagram}).
 The flow upstream of the turbine is unidirectional, uniform, and subcritical (i.e., $Fr_h^2 < 1$) with velocity $U_{\infty}$ and depth $h$.
 In response to momentum extraction by the turbine, the ``core'' flow in the streamtube that passes through the rotor decelerates from $U_{\infty}$ to $u_t$ just upstream of the rotor plane, and further decelerates to $u_w$ downstream of the turbine in the near-wake.
 To satisfy continuity, the fluid outside of this streamtube is accelerated from $U_{\infty}$ to $u_b$.
 The core wake velocity ($u_w$) and bypass velocity ($u_b$) are both defined at a location downstream of the turbine where the pressure in the core and bypass flows is equal and hydrostatic.
 The flow is assumed to be axisymmetric and inviscid up to this location, downstream of which $u_w$ and $u_b$ mix.
 Far downstream, the flow is once again uniform, with reduced depth due to the energy extracted by the disk but higher velocity to conserve mass.
 This model qualitatively captures aspects of the experimentally observed wake and bypass velocities (\cref{fig:pivNearWake}).
 However, although LMADT models are widely used to represent turbine hydrodynamics in confined flows, several of the underlying assumptions are often violated.
 For example, the wake is assumed to be axisymmetric and to not mix with the bypass until static pressure has equilibrated between the core and bypass flows, while we observe a non-uniform wake with immediate mixing between core and bypass.